UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson10/assignment.rst.txt

 lessons 3 and 5.

 Provide an elegant way to output details of what the system is doing and the associtaed timing.
 Just write it to a file.
-DOnt bother with fancy report formatting, although the data should be preented in such a way that command line tools can easily view it.
+Don't bother with fancy report formatting, although the data should be preented in such a way that command line tools can easily view it.